-Join our exciting social media campaign in English and French that will showcase just how simple and effortless skin cancer scalp checks can be.
-We want you to be part of this amazing challenge and help us spread the word about Sty-Lives!
-Participating is a breeze, and you have two fantastic options:
+This exciting social media campaign in English and French showcased just how simple and effortless skin cancer scalp checks can be.
+We want to thank all who participated in this campaign and helped us spread awareness of this incredible initiative!

-This challenge aims to show the public and other hair stylists how easy and quick it is to detect suspicious skin lesions on clients and how joining the program and watching a 5-minute video could save someone’s life.
-This challenge is running through all social media platforms such as TikTok, Facebook, Twitter & Instagram, don’t forget to tag us!
+This challenge aimed to show the public and other hair stylists how easy and quick it is to detect suspicious skin lesions on clients and how joining the program and watching a 5-minute video could save someone’s life.
+The goal was to record yourself doing a skin check while showcasing you’re creativity!
+This challenge ran through all social media platforms such as TikTok, Facebook, Twitter & Instagram, don’t forget to tag us!

 The Sty-Lives OPHA Challenge